luaroncrew/farawaydocs/README.md

+# Overview

-# Far Away Docs 🐉
+## What is Far Away Swap?
+Far Away Swap is a decentralized exchange platform with integrated liquidity aggregator built on NEAR blockchain.

+### Just another DEX?
+Not we're better, see why:
+There are two key things to know about Far Away Swap:
+- we implement the new [combined swap](#combined-swap-algorithm) algorithm that increases the capital efficiency and consequently gives you more profit when you execute the swaps.

+- we aggregate liquidity of other leading DEXs of the ecosystem, trying to give you the best prices

 ---

-## What is Far Away Swap
-Far Away Swap is a decentralized exchange platform built on NEAR blockchain.
-We use liquidity pools and order-books for these exchanges.
-That means, the application allows to change any presented pair of crypto assets with no intermediaries.
-Far Away Swap implements a new **combined swap** algorithm

----

 ## Main features
-- **Order book** swap / limit order
-- **Liquidity pool** swap / provide
+#### With Far Away Swap you can do financial operations like:
+- Limit orders
-- **Combined swap**
+- Market orders
+- Provide liquidity in our pools

  ---
 ## Combined Swap Algorithm